TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 ## Types

 Having that `email` contain one that's already in the datasource would be bad news bears right?
-So here's the point where a lot of developers say "my database will reject it!".
-Good point, not so good execution though.

-You want your datasource to go into (a potentially locking) `insert` state to do your validation for you?
-Really?
-Why not do that all inside the validation?
-It is validating data after all.
-Luckily `types` are customizable, so let's make our own:
+Some databases do provide uniqueness integrity checking, but there are a lot that don't.
+Luckily, `types` are extensible with Obey, so we can add our own check:

 {% highlight javascript %}
 import obey from 'obey'